libasoles/witchcraft-potions/README.md

 Entry point is pages folder.
 There's only one page there, the `Simulator`.

 It receives a list of potions, so tests can inject whatever they want.
 However, typescript constrains the type of potions allowed.
-They have to be one of 'red','blue', etc.
+They have to be one of 'red', 'blue', etc.

 There's a `types.ts` file where you can see the above.
 It might call your attention that also the number of potions is constrained to be between 1 and 5.
-That's helpful for the algorithm as it works with a limited number of potions and typescript has to acknowledge that as well.
+That's helpful for the algorithm as it works with a limited number of potions (5) and typescript has to acknowledge that as well.

 The store is written with `Zustand`and deserves a few comments.
 First, I'm using `Immer` so I can pretend I'm mutating state while under the hood Immer is maintaining inmutability.
 If you are not familiar with Zustand, the reducers might look a bit busy but that could be improved as soon as state grows and store separates in slices.